 Contact an MHR student ambassador.

 Yes.
-The MHR program requires that all students complete a six-credit-hour internship (typically eight to 12 weeks long) in the summer between their spring semester and final fall semester.
+The MHR program requires that all students complete a six-credit-hour internship (typically 12 weeks long) in the summer between their spring semester and final fall semester.
 The internship is considered a practicum, so the students also have required coursework to complete along with the work requirement.

 Ultimately, the responsibility for obtaining an internship is the student's.
 However, the Office of Career Management works directly with students to help facilitate the search.
 OCM helps with weekly meetings, resume building, networking, career fairs and employee relations.